edoardocattapan/ardo.github.io/_posts/2020-03-12-the-turning-points-of-reality.md

 In the brain, mindfulness (or the interplay between left and right hemispheres) is a portal: the world of irrationality is accessed from a rational world, transporting our conscious perception from an ordered and logical world into a chaotic and irrational one, where rules are abandoned and things don't have to necessarily make sense as they did before.
 For example, you might open a fiction book to read a few paragraphs, and could find yourself inhabiting imaginary worlds where changes in how you perceive time, space, order, rules and priorities give you a totally new conscious experience.
-Portals can be found in many of our stories: inception, harry potter's platform 9 and 3/4s, alice in wonderland's little door in the garden, the secret life of walter mitty, charlie and the chocolate factory, psycho-active substances like LSD, dreams, or just through our own imagination.
+Portals can be found in many of our stories: Inception, Harry Potter's platform 9 and 3/4s, Alice in Wonderland's little door in the garden, the secret life of Walter Mitty, Charlie and the chocolate factory; or through psycho-active substances like LSD, dreams, or just through our own imagination.
 In these stories, portals are wardrobes, a looking glass, a rabbit hole, a platform in the train station, the clock hitting midnight in Paris, stroking the genie lamp, seeing the world through the lenses of a toy, a rat or a pet, and so on.
 In mathemathics, a good example of a portal is the square root of negative 1: it exists within the realm of real numbers, and it brings us to a whole new dimension of imaginary numbers.
 Another example might be virtual reality headsets: we can wear them, and suddenly our mind is overwhelmed with new logics of information which are other-worldly.